 Plan a Mapping Campaign

-If you are intersted starting a remote or field mapping campaign, you can get started by finding available imagery to use via OpenAerialMap, plan a remote mapping campaign via the Tasking Manager, or set up and track a field campaign with MapCampaigner.
+If you are interested in starting a remote or field mapping campaign, you can get started by finding available imagery to use via OpenAerialMap, plan a remote mapping campaign via the Tasking Manager, or set up and track a field campaign with MapCampaigner.

 Edit the Map

 Quickly get started with editing and contibuting to OpenStreetMap via the Tasking Manager.
 You can volunteer your time to active mapping projects and support organizations in need of map data around the world.
-Check out OpenMapKit or Maps.me for field based editing of OpenStreetMap.
+Check out OpenMapKit for field based editing of OpenStreetMap.
 In low-bandwidth or disconnected environments, Field Papers can be used for paper-based data capture and POSM can be used for offline OSM editing.
+RapiD is an editor that uses Artificial Inteligence to detect unmapped roads and buildings.

 Access OSM Data